-This place is my all time favourite in Friedrichshain and I have to admit I visited almost every week.
-My standard menu was the Mano Menu that could be shared with 2 persons for only 15 euros.
+This place is my all-time favourite in Friedrichshain and I have to admit I visited almost every week.
+My standard menu was the Mano Menu which could be shared with 2 persons for only 15 euros.
 However, I’m not sure if the menu still exists.
 Still, the sushi is rather cheap and good!

 Il Ritrovo is my favourite place for pizza in Friedrichshain.
-The place is part of a chain, with restaurants in almost every neighbourhood in Berlin.
-Definitely visit one during your trip.
+The place is part of a chain, with restaurants in almost every neighbourhood in Berlin and definitely worth a visit on any trip to Berlin.

 In my opinion, the best burgers in Friedrichshain.
 Located at – surprise! – Boxhagenerplatz, you can expect a huge and tasty burger.

-Looking for Thai food?
+Looking for Thai food in Friedrichshain?
 Then try Lemon Grass!
 The place is cheap (like many restaurants in Berlin) and you can get great Thai curry.

 I love this place, especially on sunny days.
-Located at the spree (on your way from Warschauerstrasse to Alexanderplatz, you’ll pass the place), you can enjoy the chilled vibes at this beach bar.
+Located on the spree (on your way from Warschauerstrasse to Alexanderplatz, you’ll pass the place), you can enjoy the chilled vibes at this beach bar.

 The Simon-Dach-Strasse is a street with many bars closely located to each other.
 My favourite one, by far, is Dachkammer.
 Upstairs, it is a little darker (this area is not always open) and downstairs it has a little brown cafe feel.

-When in Berlin, you’ll find all aspects of the city in Friedrichshain.
-The neighbourhood is home to many clubs.
+When in Berlin, you’ll find all aspects of the city in Friedrichshain as the neighbourhood is also home to many clubs, whose can’t miss in this Friedrichshain travel guide.
 My personal favourite is Salon zur Wilden Renate.
 When you don’t want to queue and want to skip the higher entrance fees, make sure to visit Suß war Gestern.
 Other clubs in Friedrichshain are for example Suicide Circus and about:blank.

 Berlin has many great experiences to take, also with a more alternative vibe our not your standard tourist sights.
 I wrote an alternative Berlin city guide, focussing on the less standard places to go.